joncheng-dev/CreatceousApi/README.md

   }
 ```

+#### Generate the Database

-_6. In the terminal, while in the project's production directory `CretaceousApi`, run the command below.
+_In the terminal, while in the project's production directory `CretaceousApi`, run the command below.
 It will utilize the repository's migrations to generate the database with appropriate modifications via Entity Framework Core.
 You may opt to verify that the database has been created successfully in MySQL Workbench._

 > ```bash
 > $ dotnet ef database update